aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-shapes/_index.md

 #### Initialize Aspose.Page for Java:

 Begin by integrating Aspose.Page into your Java project.
-If you haven't done this yet, refer to the [official documentation](https://reference.aspose.com/page/java/) for a quick setup.
+If you haven't done this yet, refer to the [documentation](https://reference.aspose.com/page/java/) for a quick setup.

 #### Access the PostScript API:
 Once integrated, access the PostScript API provided by Aspose.Page.
 This API will be your gateway to manipulating shapes in the document.